By Swati Sahai

 The most common barrier to getting and implementing real-time insights is that the data lives in silos in disparate systems such as property management system (PMS), point-of-sale (POS), central reservation system (CRS), call center, spa, food and beverage department etc. In most cases, this data does not get consolidated with the rest of the hotel’s online data from web analytics, guest satisfaction surveys and social media.

-Customer journey analytics platforms can solve this problem by integrating data from different sources into one central platform that sits as an intelligence layer with existing technology stack and generates insights that can be utilized by marketing and customer experience.
+Customer journey analytics platforms can solve this problem by integrating data from different sources into one central platform that sits as an intelligence layer with existing technology stack.
+In this way, customer journey analytics generates insights for marketers and customer experience teams.

 5. Efficiently Execute and Measure Cross-sell and Upsell Campaigns In Real Time